 A. Well firstly, it’s very likely all over.
 The more you hurt and show him this the more you will continue hurting.
 You need to take the plunge, accept its over.
 Absolutely stop communicating with him and get something else going in your life.
 It’s the holidays and festive…try to get involved in it.
 The longer you leave this hanging in the forefront, the longer it will be be for the pain to begin to recede.
 Let’s face it….it was 4 months long…it is more of a crush than a love affair.
 You will have many more ahead of you. – 50-something, divorced male, exec

 What three “gifts” would you give a 20-something if you were a “Forty-Godmother”?
 40-something women share three things to help a 20-something get a head start on the confidence to make decisions that are right for themselves.
 No more woulda, coulda, shoulda.
-1. You have options.
-There is a time when your options get more narrow, […] Read more…
+1. You have to fill yourself up instead of looking for it from […] Read more…

 What three “gifts” would you give a 20-something if you were a “Forty-Godmother”?
 40-something women share three things to help a 20-something get a head start on the confidence to make decisions that are right for themselves.
 No more woulda, coulda, shoulda.
-1. Professional and personal karma.
-People remember kindness and generosity.
-I find people that […] Read more…
+1. Don’t give yourself up too quickly.
+Give yourself time to figure out […] Read more…